-In this section, the main ideas and goals for the application are established, together with the video game tasks, initial interface prototyping, controls, and some gameplay scenarios.
-These represent just an outline for the application which is developed and can be changed in future stages since the game development methodology is an iterative process that strives to improve any detected flaws.
+In this section, the main ideas and goals for the application are established, together with the video game tasks, an initial prototyping, the controls and some gameplay scenarios.
+These represent just an outline for the application which is developed and can be changed in future stages, since the game development methodology is a cyclic work process.

+4.1.
 Topic selection

-The proposed game came from the idea of having drones that collect materials which are carried to the necessary location by means of a train.
-The player can interact with the game using a smartphone, by seeing the building in which materials and enemies are located.
+The proposed game started from the idea of having drones that collect materials which are carried to the necessary location by means of a train.
+The player can interact with the game using a smartphone, and can see through the camera the building in which materials and enemies are located.

-The player can control the drone's position using the buttons which are on the screen of the phone.
+The player can control the drone's position using the buttons which are on the screen of the phone, simulating a real-life interaction with a miniature UAV (Unmaned Aerial Vehicle).
 To make the game more difficult, enemies that are controlled by Artificial Intelligence (AI) are inserted in the scene.
+They will try to disrupt the gamer by attacking the drone when it gets close to them.
+Therefore the player has to efficiently navigate the environment, successfully avoiding the collision with objects from the scene and steering clear from enemies.